October events in London

 It’s also the time of year for a hell of a party, with Halloween bringing with it all kinds of spooky celebrations – from family-friendly frights, movie screenings, pumpkin picking and scary nightlife so good it could raise the dead taking over the capital this month.

-But October isn’t just about dressing up like a half-dead corpse or sexy version of a viral meme.
+But October isn’t just about dressing up like a half-dead corpse or ‘sexy’ version of a viral meme.
 The colder weather means it’s a great time for indoor activities, with a host of big theatre productions, film releases and other cultural highlights throughout the month.
 The BFI London Film Festival returns, as does the London Literature Festival and the Bloomsbury Festival.

 On the art scene, there’s a wealth of new exhibitions not to be missed, plus Frieze’s annual London art fair, uniting some of the world’s best art galleries in one place.
 It’s also Black History Month in the UK, and you can expect many of London’s major institutions to throw events to mark the occasion.

-If you’re not committing to Sober October, the month also calls for big steins and inventive mixes.
+The month also calls for big steins and inventive mixes.
 Oktoberfest celebrations will take over the capital at the start of the month, while London Cocktail Week is also on the cards.
-And there’s plenty more too!
-Check out our list of the best cultural happenings and things to do throughout October 2025.

 RECOMMENDED: